Networks top-level element

 internal

-By default, Compose implementations MUST provides external connectivity to networks. internal, when set to true, allows creating an externally isolated network.
+By default, Compose provides external connectivity to networks. internal, when set to true, allows you to create an externally isolated network.

 labels

-Add metadata to containers using Labels.
-Can use either an array or a dictionary.
+Add metadata to containers using labels.
+You can use either an array or a dictionary.

 labels: